 - An International ALTER-Net & EKLIPSE conference in Ghent (17 – 19 June 2019) presented preliminary results and set up jointly the next steps.

 Answering the request

 An EKLIPSE Call for Request dedicated to the EU post-2020 Biodiversity Strategy was launched on 18th March to approach decision makers linked to and interested in the process of the development of the EU post-2020 Biodiversity Strategy (DGs, CBD secretariat, government representatives, local/regional authorities, and other relevant stakeholders).
-This Call asked them to propose questions concerning biodiversity and ecosystem services beyond 2020 – their needs, obstacles, and problems they have in developing the post-2020 Biodiversity strategy.
-EKLIPSE translated the selected requests to “questions” which became topics of sessions or part of a session.
+This Call asked them to propose questions concerning biodiversity and ecosystem services beyond 2020 – their needs, obstacles, and problems in developing the post-2020 Biodiversity strategy.
+EKLIPSE translated the selected requests to “questions,” which became topics of sessions or part of a session.
 Science Key Messages contribute to the backbone of the conference.
-They were presented and discussed at different conference times: during plenary sessions, during a dedicated session and other thematic sessions.
+They were presented and discussed at different conference times: during plenary sessions, dedicated sessions, and other thematic sessions.

 Papers collecting the movement results and the participatory approaches (scientific and societal inputs) have been written.
-Together with the International ALTER-Net and EKLIPSE conference, the science paper will be a scientific filter of the whole process: it will include a state of the art of scientific knowledge for each key message.
+Together with the International ALTER-Net and EKLIPSE conference, the science paper will be a scientific filter of the whole process: it will include state-of-the-art scientific knowledge for each key message.
 Should there be any key message in contradiction with current scientific knowledge, it would be removed.

 The science paper is currently under revision.